In 2020, Running Somewhere Else became part of the #RunAndTalk programme, supported by Mind – the mental health charity.

 If you would like to join us please get in touch for details of future events and courses.
 Please contact us via email at email@example.com

 If the prospect of running with a group is difficult for you please get in touch and if we can we will try and help on an individual one to one basis.

 RSE #RunAndTalk is affiliated to Running Somewhere Else Running Club; we do not exist to make money but simply to encourage people to run and help improve mental health.

 #RunAndTalk Week : During a one-week period our national digital campaign #RunAndTalk encourages people to run one mile or further and to have a chat with friends, family, colleagues or other runners whilst doing it.
 This can be done at a time and location of their choice or by joining one of the organised runs Running Somewhere Else has to offer.

 To support Mental Health Awareness week in May our national digital campaign, similar to #RunAndTalk, aims to support young people’s mental health (over 18s) through running.
-This campaign was postponed in 2020 due to Covid-19 and will next take place in 2021.

 We also support other national campaigns such as Time to Talk Day (February) and World Mental Health Day (October).